View current page

 Aretha Franklin rehearses steps with the legendary dancer and choreographer Charles “Cholly” Atkins at a dance studio in 1961.
 Mr. Atkins (1913-2003) created the iconic dance moves of The Temptations, Gladys Knight and the Pips and The Supremes’s famous “Stop!
 In the Name of Love” hand movement.
 The Alabama-born Mr. Atkins began his career as a vaudeville performer and was one half of the legendary dance duo Coles and Atkins with Honi Coles.
 In 1988, he shared a Tony Awards for choreographing the Broadway show, “Black and Blue.”
 Photo: Frank Driggs Collection/Getty Images.

-FS black, aluminum, copper paintings
+FS black, aluminum, copper p

-i just liked this quote from barney frank:
+i just liked this

 “The Moral Majority supports legislators who oppose abortions but also oppose child nutrition and day care.
 From their perspective, life begins at conception and ends at birth.”